 By default, PowerPoint uses the 1, 2, 3 numerical style for numbered lists.
 And since you can change bulleted list styles, it is only natural that you expect some changes to be allowed for numbered list styles too.
-PowerPoint allows you to change to several numerical styles -- there are variations in digits, alphabets, and Roman numerical styles.
+PowerPoint allows you to change to several numerical styles.
+There are variations in digits, alphabets, and Roman numerical styles.
 Follow these steps to learn more:

 Figure 1: Slide with numbered text